 - The enforceability of "MoUs" - How the ICC panel decided Pakistan and India's bilateral tour dispute

 - Establishing the optimum sports betting regulatory system to protect the integrity of Indian sports

-Nihal is an Associate at LawNK, a Bangalore based niche law practice specializing in sports, intellectual property, media and information technology laws.
-He graduated from Gujarat National Law University in May 2013 and has gained experience in the areas of rights protection assistance and commercial contractual drafting for a range of the firm’s clients, in the sports industry and outside.
+Nihal is a Senior Associate at LawNK, a Bangalore based niche law practice specializing in sports, intellectual property, media and information technology laws.
+He is also Legal Counsel at Copyright Integrity International, a world leader in the protection of digital and broadcast rights.
+Nihal graduated from Gujarat National Law University in 2013 and has experience in the areas of rights protection assistance and commercial contractual drafting for a range of clients, in the sports industry and outside.